 It is not known whether this drug is excreted in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when sodium polystyrene sulfonate is administered to a nursing woman.

-The effectiveness of Sodium Polystyrene Sulfonate Suspension, USP in pediatric patients has not been established.
-The use of Sodium Polystyrene Sulfonate Suspension, USP is contraindicated in neonates and especially in premature infants.
-In children, particular care should be observed with rectal administration, as excessive dosage or inadequate dilution could result in impaction of the resin.
-Precautions should be taken to ensure the use of adequate volumes of sodium-free cleansing enemas after rectal administration.
+The effectiveness of sodium polystyrene sulfonate in pediatric patients has not been established.
+In neonates, sodium polystyrene sulfonate should not be given by the oral route.
+In both children and neonates particular care should be observed with rectal administration, as excessive dosage or inadequate dilution could result in impaction of the resin.

 The following events have been reported from worldwide post marketing experience:

 - Fecal impaction following rectal administration, particularly in children;